 The representative was concerned that NSS undermines Student Rep system.
 However, the committee felt that both forms of representation were important and valid.

-Faculty level reps make change at Faculty level, Programme-level reps make change at School level.
-Faculty and School need to echo each other – Programme-level reps within School can effect change at operational level.
+Faculty level reps make change at Faculty level, Programme-level reps make changes at School level.
+Faculty and School need to echo each other – Programme-level reps within Schools can effect change at operational level.

 Check University guidance on a) NSS promotion and b) shout-outs in lectures.
 Action: Emma Sanders